la-bomba-studio/hesty-contract/docs/interfaces/IHestyAccessControl.md

 function onlyFundsManager(address manager) external
 ```

-Require that only funds manager call this function
+Require that only funds manager can call this function

 ### kycCompleted